BiniyamMelaku2/Python-Zuri/README.md

 # Zuri
-- Python simple projects for beginners
+- Projects using Python, html, css and javascript for beginners
 - - - - - -

 ## Finding-Anagrams